rockettheme/docs/Docs/joomla/templates/paradigm/faq.md

 What is Gantry?
 -----

-[Gantry][gantry] is, as a basic definition, A framework used for assembling, building and maintaining a RocketTheme template.
+[Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme template.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of Joomla.

 What is DropDown Menu?
 -----